IvanGael/IvanGael/README.md

 <h3 align="center">Hi!
 I'm Ivan! · Software Engineer ·</h3>
-<h4>I'm focused on building visually appealing and user-friendly software</h4>
+I'm focused on building visually appealing and user-friendly software

 I have a lot of interest in the following topics: